vididuc/Display-netatmo-weather-station-on-M5Paper/README.md

 I managed to buy an used one but in good shape.

-I'm not a professional software developer so the next steps were to check how to get the data displayed on the display.
+I'm not a professional software developer so my next steps were to check how to get the data displayed on the display and to look for examples.

 ## Approach
 netatmo provides an API to get the the data from the weather station.